mu-majid/github-data-scrapper/README.flow.md

 After successful connection:
 1. **Click "Sync Now"**: This will fetch your GitHub data
+1. **Click "Sync Jupyter Now"**: This will fetch your Jupyter's org data - used it for testing

 2. **View Data**: Click "View Data" to see the AG Grid
 3. **Browse Collections**: Use the Entity dropdown to switch between data types